-Generally, public works projects are covered by the state's PWR law if the total project cost is \$50,000 or more; if the project is for construction, reconstruction, major renovation, or painting; and the product directly or indirectly uses a public agency's funds.
-Examples of covered activities also include hazardous material spills, maintenance contracts, and demolition.
-A public works on a privately owned land or building can be covered under PWR law if the project is for construction, reconstruction, major renovation or painting and uses at least \$750,000 in public funds; or is for construction and a public agency or multiple public agencies will occupy or use at least 25 percent of the finished project's square footage.
+Generally, public works projects are covered by the state's PWR law if the total project cost is \$50,000 or more; if the project is for construction, reconstruction, major renovation, or painting; and the project directly or indirectly uses a public agency's funds.
+Examples of covered activities can include hazardous material spills, maintenance contracts, and demolition.
+Public works on privately owned land or building can be covered under PWR law if the project is for construction, reconstruction, major renovation or painting and uses at least \$750,000 in public funds or is for construction and a public agency or multiple public agencies will occupy or use at least 25% of the finished project's square footage.
+There is an exception to the \$750,000 public funds threshold if the project is for residential construction that is privately owned and that predominantly provides affordable housing.

-The PWR law does not apply to contracts with certain state agencies, although other wagerelated regulations often apply.
+The PWR law does not apply to contracts of certain state agencies, although other wagerelated regulations often apply.
 Agencies that are not regulated by the PWR law include the Oregon Lottery Commission; Travel Information Council; People's Utility Districts (who have similar laws that apply to applicable projects); and the Oregon Health and Science University (but must ensure that prevailing wages are paid to workers).
 PWR law also establishes that it is not necessary to pay prevailing wages to Oregon Department of Corrections inmates assigned to a work release program when working on covered projects, or Oregon Youth Conservation Corps members when working on covered projects.

-A public works project includes, but is not limited to roads, highways, buildings, structures and improvements of all types, or the construction, reconstruction, major renovation, or painting of which is carried on or contracted for by a public agency.
+A public works project includes, but is not limited to, roads, highways, buildings, structures and improvements of all types, the construction, reconstruction, major renovation, or painting of which is carried on or contracted for by a public agency.
 The PWR law does not regulate the reconstruction or renovation of privately owned property that a public agency leases, but it does cover construction on such property.
 The PWR coverage is determined by the type of work performed on the project.
 For instance, if a project includes covered activities, such as rewiring a major portion of a building, and meets the other jurisdictional requirements of the PWR law, the entire project is covered.
-Anyone that is employed on a public works project and whose duties are manual or physical in nature is required to be paid the applicable prevailing wage rate.
+Anyone that is employed on a public works project and whose duties are manual or physical in nature must be paid the applicable prevailing wage rate.

-Contractors and subcontractors must file a \$30,000 public works bond with the Construction Contractors Board (CCB) before beginning work on a public works project if the contract price is over \$100,000.
+Contractors and subcontractors must file a \$30,000 public works bond with the Construction Contractors Board (CCB) before beginning work on a public works project if the project price is over \$100,000.
 Before allowing a subcontractor to start work on a public works project, the contractor must ensure the subcontractor has filed the public works bond.
 The bond must provide that the contractor or subcontractor will pay claims ordered by the BOLI to workers on public works projects.
 Unlike other required payment and performance bonds, the public works bond remains in effect continuously and covers all public works projects worked on during the duration of the bond.